catarinascomba/Gen/README.md

 `make`

+Before you can use the generator you need to run the following command (after every reboot):
+`cat /opt/redpitaya/fpga/fpga_0.94.bit >/dev/xdevcfg`

 ## Examples

 Here in the examples, a frequency of 20kHz and Channel 2 was used.
 A duty cycle 50/50 is equal to a square wave: